-10.5 per cent in 2010, reflecting the policy stance to rationalize recurrent expenditure.
+At N3,314.5 billion, recurrent expenditure expanded in absolute terms by 6.6 per cent over the level in 2010 and accounted for 70.3 per cent of the total expenditure.
+However, as a percentage of GDP, it shrank to 9.4 per cent, from 10.5 per cent in 2010, reflecting the policy stance to rationalize recurrent expenditure.
 Interest payments increased by 26.8 per cent and the goods and services component fell by 0.7 per cent.

-Analysis of the goods and services component, at \(\text{H2}\),527.3 billion (76.3% of total), showed that personnel cost and pensions amounted to \(\text{N1}\),854.0 billion (73.4%),while overhead cost was \(\text{H6}\)673.3 billion (26.6%).
-Furthermore, interest payments5 rose to N527.2 billion or 1.5 per cent of GDP (15.9 % of total).
-A breakdown indicated that N41.8 billion was expended on external debt service and N485.4 billion spent on domestic debt service.
-Transfers to the Federal Capital Territory (FCT) and other special funds (stabilization fund, development of natural resources and ecology) accounted for N260.1 billion (7.8 % of the total).
+Analysis of the goods and services component, at N2,527.3 billion (76.3% of total), showed that personnel cost and pensions amounted to N1,854.0 billion (73.4%), while overhead cost was Recurrent expenditure shrank to 9.4 N673.3 billion (26.6%).
+Furthermore, interest per cent of GDP, reflecting the payments5 rose to N527.2 billion or 1.5 per cent of consolidation stance of the Federal GDP (15.9 % of total).
+A breakdown indicated Government in FY2011. that N41.8 billion was expended on external debt service and N485.4 billion spent on domestic debt service.
+Transfers to the Federal Capital Territory (FCT) and other special funds (stabilization fund, development of natural resources and ecology) accounted for N260.1 billion (7.8% of the total).